chhakuli21/gitandgithub/README.md

 # gitandgithub
 new project using git
 <br>
-i learn about git and github
+i learn about git and github h